-AP Psychology Program Overview
+AP Psychology Program Overview AP Psychology Pacing Calendar

-Reflections on Race and Identity, Semester 1
+Reflections on Race and Identity in America, Semester 1

 This semester course explores the histories, contributions, and realities of People of Color through personal experiences, historical references and examining contemporary issues of relevance to high school students.
 Students engage in discourse on equity, racism, and bias through music, poetry, literature, primary sources, historical narratives, biographies, media, and video clips.
 Topics such as the Black experience, the historical roots of racism, racial identity and development, and colorism, will be examined.